Crazy1111j/Fun-and-Random-Websites/README.md

 33.https://copilot.microsoft.com/ Lets you use Chat-GPT-4 Without Signing In

-34.https://makereal.tldraw.com/ Make A Fun Game Or App By Just Drawing *Virtually*
+34.https://makereal.tldraw.com/ Make A Fun Game Or App By Just Drawing *Virtually*:REQUIRES MONEY AND OPENAI ACOUNT

 35.